Computing Subset Vertex Covers in $H$-Free Graphs: Conclusions

 \section{Conclusions}

 Apart from giving a dichotomy for {\sc Subset Vertex Cover} restricted to instances $(G,T,k$) where $G[T]$ is $H$-free (Theorem~\ref{t-dicho4}), we gave a partial classification of {\sc Subset Vertex Cover} for $H$-free graphs (Theorem~\ref{t-dicho}).
 Our partial classification resolved two open problems from the literature and showed that for some hereditary graph classes, {\sc Subset Vertex Cover} is computationally harder than {\sc Vertex Cover} (if $\sP\neq \NP$).
 This is in contrast to the situation for graph classes closed under edge deletion.
-Hence, {\sc Subset Vertex Cover} is worth studying on its own, instead of only as an auxiliary problem (as done in~\cite{BJPP22}).
+Hence, {\sc Subset Vertex Cover} is worth studying on its own, instead of only as an auxiliary problem (as in~\cite{BJPP22}).
+In order to complete the classification of {\sc Subset Vertex Cover} for $H$-free graphs it remains to solve precisely the following open cases.